 Possibly the most common style of navigation in mobile apps is tab-based navigation.
-This can be tabs on the bottom of the screen or on the top, below the header (or in place of the header).
+This can be tabs on the bottom of the screen or on the top below the header (or even instead of a header).

 Minimal example of tab-based navigation

 This is similar to how you would customize a stack navigator — there are some properties that are set when you initialize the tab navigator and others that can be customized per-screen in

 tabBarIconis a supported option in bottom tab navigator.
 So we know we can use it on our screen components in the

 optionsprop, but in this case chose to put it in the